 Residents work with dental staff members in the management of their practices and the delivery of dental services.
 Instruction is provided in four-handed dentistry techniques and practice management concepts.

 Rotations at the Union City site are based on local needs.
-Our current rotations are in the areas of advanced implant restorations, emergency dentistry, hospital dentistry/special needs care, pediatric dentistry/perinatal care and geriatric care.
+Our current rotations are in the areas of advanced implant restorations, emergency dentistry, hospital dentistry/special needs care, pediatric dentistry/perinatal care, geriatric dentistry and predoctoral teaching.